An Introduction to Double/Debiased Machine Learning: Key Ingredients of DML

-Plug-in estimators for the parameter of interest defined by moment conditions \eqref{eq: score_identification} can be constructed as roots to the sample average of the scores:
+Suppose that we have at our disposal a first-step estimator, $\hat\eta$, for the nuisance parameter $\eta_0$.
+This might be a parametric estimator such linear regression or a flexible, nonparametric learner from the ML toolbox.
+A plug-in estimator for the parameter of interest can be constructed as the solution to the sample average of the scores:

-where $\check{\eta}$ denotes a first-step estimator for the nuisance parameter $\eta_0$.\footnote{We focus exclusively on the case where we have as many score equations as parameters of interest and a sample root exists.
-The framework extends immediately to other settings such as GMM as discussed, e.g., in \citet{chernozhukov2018}.}
+Inference about $\theta_0$ follows from a standard asymptotic Taylor expansion of \eqref{eq: sample_analog} around the true parameters $(\theta_0, \eta_0)$:\footnote{We use a finite-dimensional expansion here to convey intuition.
+A formal treatment would require additional technicality to deal with cases where $\eta$ is a high- or infinite-dimensional object such as a function.}

-These simple sample analog estimators are reliable and widely used when a parametric estimator is applied to a low-dimensional nuisance parameter (as in, e.g., linear regression or linear IV).
-Heuristically, inference about $\theta_0$ in regular settings follows from a standard asymptotic Taylor expansion of \eqref{eq: sample_analog} around the true parameters $(\theta_0, \eta_0)$:
+where ``higher order terms'' capture the impact of squared estimation errors $(\hat{\eta} - \eta_0)^2$ and other remainders from the linearization.
+Under standard regularity conditions, the term labeled CLT in \eqref{eq: expansion1} will be approximately normal by a central limit theorem.
+The focus of DML is addressing the term ($\star$).

-As shown by the presence of the final term of the approximation, the asymptotic distribution of $\check{\theta}$ will generally depend on the asymptotic behavior of the nuisance estimator $\check{\eta}$.
-Thus, estimating $\eta_0$ introduces additional uncertainty (estimation error), making the resulting distribution of $\check\theta$ differ from the idealized case in which $\eta_0$ is known exactly.
-In situations where the nuisance parameter is low-dimensional, this additional uncertainty can be adequately characterized and managed through adjustments to the asymptotic variance, as discussed, e.g., in Section 6 of \citet{newey:handbook}.
+The term ($\star$) captures the first-order impact of estimating the nuisance parameter $\eta_0$.
+Its presence suggests the asymptotic distribution of $\hat{\theta}$ will generally depend on the asymptotic behavior of the nuisance estimator $\hat{\eta}$.
+That is, estimation error in $\hat{\eta}$ propagates directly into inference about $\theta_0$, making the resulting distribution of $\hat\theta$ differ from the idealized case in which $\eta_0$ is known.
+In situations where the nuisance parameter is low-dimensional (e.g., when assuming a linear model with few parameters), this additional uncertainty can be adequately characterized and managed through adjustments to the asymptotic variance; see, e.g., Section 6 of \citet{newey:handbook}.